 Office Suites: Microsoft Office 2013, Microsoft Office 2011 (Mac)

 We do charge a fee for student printing at a cost of 10 cents per printed page (15 cents duplexed).
 Print balances are accessed via your student ID and money can be added to your account at any time using the vending machine located on the 2nd floor of the library (in the main lobby).
-If you wish to print from your laptop you must install our student printing client which is located here (linux users must be configured for student printing by the CS department).
+If you wish to print from your laptop you must install our student printing client which is located here (linux users must be configured for student printing by the IT department).

 If you have any questions, please do not hesitate to contact the Information Technology office.